CHAPTER FOUR (Draft)

 The Constitutional Convention labored under this shared perspective in the summer of 1787.
 Yet, agreement on solutions, and applying them to the governing structure of the new nation did not come easily.

 We are a nation of citizens, and we contribute as individuals.
-America has been graced with a governing structure that defends the individual, remains stable at times of crisis, and has allowed the most diverse nation in the world to grow and mature, ultimately rejecting slavery and embracing a steadily strengthening dedication to an inclusive and egalitarian society.
+America has been graced with a governing structure that defends the individual, remains stable at times of crisis, and has allowed the most diverse nation in the world to grow and mature, ultimately rejecting slavery and supporting a steadily strengthening commitment to an inclusive and egalitarian society.

 We know what the problems are today, and they were not caused by the Constitution.
 Rather, it is the Constitution that provides the means for resolving them.